leo-editor/leo-editor/leo/doc/demo.md

 #Helper methods

-The following sections describe all public helper methods of the Demo class.
+The following sections describe all public ivars and helper methods of the Demo class.

+The valid values for `pane` arguments are the strings, "body", "log" or "tree".

+Helper methods call `c.undoer.setUndoTypingParams(...)` only if the `undo` keyword argument is True.
+Methods without an `undo` argument do not support undo .

 ##Ivars